 A friend of mine put it this way: "To be Aboriginal is many things and different to all.
 But at this moment, to me, it includes to follow a path to those who journeyed before you, similar but different, to hear the secret and loving stories of the land with understanding, to be independent, to hear and see with feeling that which can not be seen with open eyes, be part of a group, be as natural as the land, and to be hospitable and enjoy hospitality."

-Mick Gooda, Aboriginal and Torres Strait Islander Social Justice Commissioner, expressed it this way: “For Aboriginal and Torres Strait Islander peoples it is our beliefs, our culture, and our family histories that contribute to our sense of who we are and what we mean to others.
-They are our source of belonging – and they anchor us and steer our course through our lives.”
+Mick Gooda, Aboriginal and Torres Strait Islander Social Justice Commissioner, said: "For Aboriginal and Torres Strait Islander peoples it is our beliefs, our culture, and our family histories that contribute to our sense of who we are and what we mean to others.
+They are our source of belonging – and they anchor us and steer our course through our lives."

 Being Aboriginal is about relationships